 Strong and Resilient Communities

-The Strong and Resilient Communities grants program will replace the Strengthening Communities Activity from 1 January 2018.
+The Strong and Resilient Communities grants Activity will replace the Strengthening Communities Activity from 2018.

-The $18 million Strong and Resilient Communities grants support the Government’s commitment to building strong and resilient communities by supporting local community organisations in their efforts to overcome disadvantage and solve complex social problems.
+The Strong and Resilient Communities grants Activity will provide total funding of around $45 million over three and a quarter years to support the Government’s commitment to building strong and resilient communities by supporting local community organisations in their efforts to overcome disadvantage and solve complex social problems.

 This funding will help foster community cohesion by increasing people’s sense of belonging and engagement.
 The grants will help to strengthen the capacity of communities to become more self-reliant and empowered to address local issues.

-Strong and Resilient Communities grants will comprise of three new grant programs:
+The Strong and Resilient Communities grants Activity will comprise of three new grant programs: